 So why is red oak flooring in such demand?

-- Color – base color of light, honey gold with rich reds and pale pinks woven through
+- Color – the base color of light, honey gold with rich reds and pale pinks were woven through

 - Texture – strong, open grain pattern resulting from a wide pore structure

 - Durability – dense and hard, making it highly resistant to wear, impact, and splitting

 - Affordability – abundant, making it more affordable than other domestic hardwoods